alexandershov/skip/README.md

 ```

 ## Requirements
-GNU tail (your system probably have it)
+GNU tail (your system probably has it)